ZCA/zenoss-chef-cookbook/README.md

 At the time of this writing the community MySQL cookbook didn't handle installing MySQL 5.5 on RHEL.
 This recipe will ensure a version of MySQL gets installed that is compatible with Zenoss Core 4.
+**NOTE** On some RHEL systems postfix is installed and depends on an early version of mysql which will get removed which results in postfix getting removed as well.
+If want to keep postfix on the node you will need to install it after mysql has been upgraded.

 ## Post Installation (post_install.rb)
 This recipe will run any post installation tasks that will make installing